 Protective Life– Chronic illness benefit for additional charge

 Which Guaranteed Universal Life Company is Best

-There are too many variables involved to choose only one best company for GUL.
+There are too many variables involved to choose only one best guaranteed universal life insurance company.

-American National (ANICO) has a very competitively priced GUL, and many times cannot be beat if you want a guarantee to age 95, 100 or life or if you want to do a single premium or short pay option…plus they offer living benefits and a possible return of premium option.
+American National Life has a very competitive GUL product, and many times cannot be beaten on price and value if you want a guarantee to age 95, 100 or life or if you want to do a single premium or short pay option…plus they offer living benefits and a possible return of premium option.

-Lincoln National, Principal Life, Columbus Life, American General and ANICO also offer some variation of a table shave (or rate reduction), so these could be best if you have health issues.
+Lincoln Financial Group, Principal Life, Columbus Life, American General, and American National (ANICO) also offer some variation of a table shave (or rate reduction), so these could be best if you have health issues.

-ANICO, North American, United of Omaha, Symetra or Columbus Life may be best if you want chronic or critical illness living benefits.
+ANICO, North American, Penn Mutual, United of Omaha, Symetra or Columbus Life may be best if you want chronic and/or critical illness living benefits.